-- 2. To enable retiming on selected registers, use either of the following techniques: - Check the Retiming checkbox and attach the syn_allow_retiming attribute with a value of 0 or false to any registers you do not want the software to move.
+- 2. To enable retiming on selected registers, use either of the following techniques: - Check the Retiming checkbox and attach the syn\allow\retiming attribute with a value of 0 or false to any registers you do not want the software to move.
 This attribute specifies that the register cannot be moved for retiming.
-Refer to How Retiming Works, on page 410 for a list of the components the retiming algorithm will move. - Do not check the Retiming checkbox.
-Attach the syn_allow_retiming attribute with a value of 1 or true to any registers you want the software to consider for retiming.
+Refer to How Retiming Works, on page 406 for a list of the components the retiming algorithm will move. - Do not check the Retiming checkbox.
+Attach the syn\allow\retiming attribute with a value of 1 or true to any registers you want the software to consider for retiming.
 You can do this in the SCOPE interface or in the source code.
 This attribute marks the register as one that can be moved during retiming, but does not necessarily force it to be moved during retiming.
-If you apply the attribute to an FSM, RAM or SRL that is decomposed into flip-flops and logic, the software applies the attribute to all the resulting flip-flops. - 3.
-You can also fine-tune retiming using attributes: - To preserve the power-on state of flip-flops without sets or resets (FD or FDE) during retiming, set syn_preserve=1 or syn_allow_retiming=0 on these flip-flops.
+If you apply the attribute to an FSM, RAM or SRL that is decomposed into flip-flops and logic, the software applies the attribute to all the resulting flip-flops - 3.
+You can also fine-tune retiming using attributes: - To preserve the power-on state of flip-flops without sets or resets (FD or FDE) during retiming, set syn\preserve=1 or syn\allow\retiming=0 on these flip-flops.

-- To force flip-flops to be packed in I/O pads, set syn_useioff=1 as a global attribute.
+- To force flip-flops to be packed in I/O pads, set syn\useioff=1 as a global attribute.
 This will prevent the flip-flops from being moved during retiming. - 4.
 Set other options for the run.
 Retiming might affect some constraints and attributes.
-See How Retiming Works, on page 410 for details. - 5.
+See How Retiming Works, on page 406 for details. - 5.
 Click Run to start synthesis.

 After the LUTs are mapped, the software moves registers to optimize timing.
-See Retiming Example, on page 408 for an example.
-The software honors other attributes you set, like syn_preserve, syn_useioff, and syn_ramstyle.
-See How Retiming Works, on page 410 for details.
+See Retiming Example, on page 404 for an example.
+The software honors other attributes you set, like syn\preserve, syn\useioff, and syn\ramstyle.
+See How Retiming Works, on page 406 for details.

-Note that the tool might retime registers associated with RAMs, DSPs, and generated clocks, regardless of whether the Retiming option is on or off.
+Note that the tool might retime registers associated with RAMs and DSPs, regardless of whether the Retiming option is on or off.

 The log file includes a retiming report that you can analyze to understand the retiming changes.
 It contains a list of all the registers added or removed because of retiming.
-Retimed registers have a ret suffix added to their names.
-See Retiming Report, on page 409 for more information about the report.
+Retimed registers have a \ret suffix added to their names.
+See Retiming Report, on page 405 for more information about the report.